Sarah-Ribeiro/Crud-ExpressJS-Backend/README.md

 I have one advice to people, who don't fell confidente to create your first project

 "Do, try, search, read, do everything you can.
 If I can do it, you can too!!!"

+To see how this project works it's simple:

+- Open your terminal
+- Run git clone